+During 2017, Metra returned several rehabilitated vehicles to service.
+Forty three cars (10 Amerail, 26 Nippon, 7 Budd) and seven locomotives were rehabilitated in-house and ten locomotives by an outside supplier.

 During 2016, Metra returned several rehabilitated or remanufactured vehicles to service.
-Thirty four cars (28 Amerail, 6 Budd) and 5 locomotives were rehabilitated in-house.
-Three locomotives were remanufactured by an outside supplier.
+Thirty four cars (28 Amerail, 6 Budd) and five locomotives were rehabilitated in-house, and three locomotives remanufactured by an outside supplier.

-During 2015, Metra returned several rehabilitated or remanufactured vehicles to service.
-Thirty cars (28 Amerail, 2 Budd) were rehabilitated in-house.
-One locomotives were remanufactured by an outside supplier.

 Metra is renewing its IT systems, replacing mainframe systems with a modern ERP system.
-Phase one was successfully implemented on January 1, 2016, phase two is scheduled to be completed June 2017 and phase three early 2018.
-There will be a phase four to replace the revenue accounting system.
+Phase one was successfully implemented on January 1, 2016, phase two was successfully completed June 2017, phase three is scheduled to be completed end of 2018 and phase four to replace the revenue accounting system is scheduled to be completed before the end of 2019.
 Efforts will continue until the renewal of Metra's software, hardware, and networks is complete.